 The literature review has identified a total of 48 strategies for contractors to deliver construction projects.
-The data collected from Omani contractors were subjected to FA to identify the main and sub-strategies.
+The data collected from Omani contractors were subjected to factor analysis to identify the main and the sub-strategies.
 A total of seven main strategies were identified significant for Omani contractors to deliver successful projects.

-People and Subcontractor Management
+Strategy 1: People and Subcontractor Management

-This survey has identified that 'people and subcontractor management' as the most important strategy with 15.5% of the total variance.
+This survey has identified "People and subcontractor management" as the most important strategy with 15.5% of the total variance.
 People are important resource in any construction project.
-As such, their skills, competencies, and capability shall affect the performance of the projects.
-Lu et al. (2008) stated that contractors require competent people with strong knowledge and skills to execute project successfully.
-Under this first strategy, there are seven sub-strategies which can be divided into two main elements, in-house expertise and sub-contractors' relations.
-With regards to in-house expertise, the main contractors are aware of the need to appoint skilled and competent staff and where possible, outsource for specialised needs (Reichstein, Salter, & Gann, 2008; Wilkinson, Johnstone, & Townsend, 2012).
-Training has also been identified as one of the sub-strategies, as supported by (Kuwaiti et al., 2018) that indicates the necessity of training for skill development and to enable better achievement of project goals.
-In construction projects, main contractors enter a contract with many sub-contractors.
+As such, their skills, competencies and capability shall affect the performance of the projects.
+Lu, Shen and Yam (2008) stated that contractors require competent people with strong knowledge and skills to execute project successfully.
+Under this first strategy, there are seven sub-strategies which can be divided into two main elements - in-house expertise and subcontractors' relations.
+With regards to in-house expertise, the main contractors are aware of the need to appoint skilled and competent staff and where possible, outsource for specialised needs (Reichstein, Salter and Gann, 2008; Wilkinson, Johnstone and Townsend, 2012).
+Training has also been identified as one of the sub-strategies, as supported by Al Kuwaiti, Aimal and Hussain (2018), who indicated the necessity of training for skill development and to enable better achievement of project goals.
+In construction projects, main contractors enter a contract with many subcontractors.
 Main contractors are responsible to manage the subcontractors, apart from their own staff.
-According to Yong & Mustaffa (2012), while competent subcontractors support the contractor to complete the project on time, inexperienced subcontractor can put the project at risk.
-Therefore, careful selection of the sub-contractors is needed for ensuring successful project delivery.
-This survey also acknowledged the need to maintain continuous relationship with the sub-contractors and to ensure the responsibility and liabilities of the sub-contractors are clearly defined.
-This finding supports the statement by Tan et al. (2017) which indicated that main contractors' competitiveness can be improved through their long-term business relationship with subcontractors.
+According to Yong and Mustaffa (2012), while competent subcontractors support the contractor to complete the project on time, inexperienced subcontractor can put the project at risk.
+Therefore, careful selection of the subcontractors is needed for ensuring successful project delivery.
+This survey also acknowledged the need to maintain continuous relationship with the subcontractors and to ensure the responsibility and liabilities of the subcontractors are clearly defined.
+This finding supports the statement by Tan, Xue and Cheung (2017), which indicated that main contractors' competitiveness can be improved through their long-term business relationship with subcontractors.
 The importance of promoting good and healthy working environment in a project has also been identified as one of the sub-strategies.
-Zhao et al. (2009) stated that good and healthy working culture helps to develop loyalty of staff as it brings safe work environment for them.
+Zhao, Shen and Zuo (2009) stated that good and healthy working culture helps to develop loyalty of staff as it brings safe work environment for them.

-Technology and Innovative Solutions Adoption
+Strategy 2: Technology and Innovative Solutions Adoption